Durant Democrat: Bankruptcy and Bailout 2009-2010

 The former owner Heartland Publications filed for Chapter 11 bankruptcy protection in 2009[4], and left bankruptcy in 2010[5] under control of its creditors.
 It was acquired by Versa Capital Management in 2012[6], and along with Freedom Central, Impressions Media, and Ohio Community Media, were consolidating into Civitas Media.
 Civitas Media sold its Oklahoma papers to Greystone Media Group in 2017.

+In October 2020, the newspaper was acquired by Matt Swearengin, who sold it again in December 2023 to Wesner Publications Company.